Build a Code Review MCP Stack That Actually Works

 How to build an AI-powered code review stack using MCP servers for GitHub PRs, testing, error tracking, and structured reasoning.
 Practical configs included.

-Most developers treat AI code review the same way they treat AI code generation: paste some code, ask "is this good?", and get a generic response about variable naming and missing error handling.
-That is not a code review.
-That is a linter with better grammar.
+Most developers treat AI code review the same way they treat code generation: paste some code, ask "is this good?", and get generic feedback about variable naming.
+That is not a code review -- that is a linter with better grammar.
+A real code review checks whether the code works, runs the tests, looks at error logs, and reasons through edge cases.
+MCP servers let you build exactly this by connecting your assistant to the actual infrastructure around code quality.

 1. GitHub MCP -- Read PRs, Not Pastes